joeyfaherty/kafka-home/README.md

 [input some text, each line is a new msg by default]

-6: Run main java class (Consumer.java) which subscribes to the "test" topic created above to consumer the messages sent in the previous step.
+6: Run main java class (Consumer.java) which subscribes to the "test" topic created above to consume the messages sent in the previous step.

 ref:
 http://kafka.apache.org/documentation.html#quickstart